gustavoaca1997/bluetooth-server-vent/README.md

 }
 ```

 You can send an `"exit"` message to kill the server.
-Any other kind of message would be ignored or raise `"Parsing error"`.
+Any other kind of message will be ignored or raise `"Parsing error"`.

 ## Tested app
 The server was tested with the app [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal), whose UUID is `"00001101-0000-1000-8000-00805F9B34FB"`, that is why that UUID is written in the script code.